enkidevs/curriculum/General/Networking/test-connectivity.md

 [1:ICMP]
 **The Internet Control Message Protocol** (`ICMP`) is the mechanism used to give feedback about network problems that are preventing packet delivery.
-ICMP packets are specialised packets used for informational and debugging purposes.
+ICMP packets are specialized packets used for informational and debugging purposes.